hapax/hapax.github.io/assets/teaching.md

 scrubland?

 I can see a number of viable options.
-One is a *dovetail* approach, where repetitious, facility-building exercises (shrubs) alternate with applications or other highlights.
+One is a *dovetail* approach, where facility-building exercises () alternate with applications or other highlights.
 This is closer in spirit to current textbooks.
 A second approach *embeds* shrubs in